 The photocatalyst filter is made from titanium apatite which destroys organic pollutants like fumes, VOCs and organic matter.
 According to data, PCO photocatalyst is highly effective against destroying Coronavirus.

-How to Choose an Air Sterilizer Machine
+Things to Know Before Buying an Air Sterilizer Machine

 People spending time at home the whole day take over 20,000 breaths per day which can make indoor air stale and more polluted.
 If you’re currently dwelling more in the house due to today’s WFH circumstances, it is best to stay there with fresh, clean air to breathe.

 Thus a portable air sterilizer is a great way to keep your indoor air purified, especially if your house is frequently inhabited.

 Hospital rooms and isolation facilities need something more powerful than air purifiers.
 In which case, ultraviolet air sterilizer is more practical to use for full-blown clean air cleaning and circulation.
 The best places to put these machines are in areas where people interact the most .